General Hunting Regulations

 - You are using an archery permit during the alternative methods portion.

-- You are hunting in a county that is closed during the antlerless portions.
+- You are archery or small game hunting in a county that is closed during the antlerless portion.

 - You are hunting small game or furbearers during the alternative methods portion.